dfinity/portal/blog/news-and-updates/team-spotlight-consensus.md

 *The definite source of truth would be the change logs that can be found in the upgrade proposals.*

-**To wrap things up, what is one feature or aspect of ICP consensus protocol that the team is the most proud of?**
+**To wrap things up, what is one feature or aspect of the ICP consensus protocol that the team is the most proud of?**

 *The current consensus protocol powers a lot of dapps on ICP already and many of them are working as fast as their centralized counterparts.*